gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

-The resulting `joined` object contains a row for every pair of POI and AirBnB that are linked.
-From there, we can apply a group-by operation, using the AirBnB ID, and count how many POIs each AirBnB has within 500m of distance:
+The resulting `joined` object contains a row for every pair of POI and Airbnb that are linked.
+From there, we can apply a group-by operation, using the Airbnb ID, and count how many POIs each Airbnb has within 500 meters of distance:

 ```python
 # Group POIs by Airbnb ID (`id`)